che-incubator/jetbrains-editor-images/README.md

 More information is available in [Developer Guide](doc/Developer-Guide.md).

-## Upstream

-The code in the current repository is mainly based on the upstream [projector-docker](https://github.com/JetBrains/projector-docker) with the modifications, that allows to run JetBrains products inside Eclipse Che infractructure.

 ## Contributing

 The guide which provides necessary information how to build different JetBrains IDEs, you can find here: [Developer-Guide.md](doc/Developer-Guide.md).